Otsu's method: A variation for unbalanced images

-When the levels of gray of the classes of the image can be considered as Normal distributions but with unequal size and/or unequal variances, assumptions for the Otsu algorithm are not met.
-The Kittler-Illingworth algorithm (also known as Minimum Error thresholding) is a variation of Otsu's method to handle such cases.
+When the levels of gray of the classes of the image can be considered as normal distributions but with unequal size and/or unequal variances, assumptions for the Otsu algorithm are not met.
+The Kittler–Illingworth algorithm (also known as "minimum-error thresholding") is a variation of Otsu's method to handle such cases.
 There are several ways to mathematically describe this algorithm.
-One of them is to consider that for each threshold being tested, the parameters of the Normal distributions in the resulting binary image are estimated by Maximum likelihood estimation given the data.
+One of them is to consider that for each threshold being tested, the parameters of the normal distributions in the resulting binary image are estimated by maximum likelihood estimation given the data.

-While this algorithm could seem superior to Otsu's method, it introduces new parameters to be estimated, and this can result in the algorithm being over-parametrized and thus unstable.
-In many cases where the assumptions from Otsu's method seem at least partially valid, it may be preferable to favor Otsu's method over the Kittler-Illingworth algorithm, following Occam's razor.
+While this algorithm could seem superior to Otsu's method, it introduces nuisance parameters to be estimated, and this can result in the algorithm being over-parametrized and thus unstable.
+In many cases where the assumptions from Otsu's method seem at least partially valid, it may be preferable to favor Otsu's method over the Kittler–Illingworth algorithm, following Occam's razor.